You’re more than ready to say buh-bye to your 1980s oak cabinets and fake tile vinyl flooring, I get it.

 I’m assuming you probably already have a drill — and you might even have a nail gun and compressor if you’re handy.

-But if you find yourself needing some of the more obscure power tools, you can rent them for a few hours (or more) and pay a fraction of the cost (I’m talking renting a $200 tool for $25).
+But if you find yourself needing some of the more obscure power tools, you can rent tools at Home Depot for a few hours (or more) and pay a fraction of the cost (I’m talking renting a $200 tool for $25).
 You can even rent heavy-duty vacuums and carpet cleaners!

 4. Shop large appliance rebates at Lowe’s or Home Depot for up to $1,500 back.

 You can save hundreds of dollars when you buy groups of brand-new, large-ticket items that qualify for a rebate.
-There are always rebates available, and the most common brands we see are for LG and GE.
+You can always find rebates at Home Depot or Lowes, and the most common brands we see are for LG and GE.